open-osp/open-osp/README.md

 ## Purpose
 The goal of this repo is to provide a hosting-agnostic (Dockerized) toolkit for automated Oscar EMR deployment.
 We want to centralize Oscar configurations for modern DevOps tools and share [best practices](https://12factor.net/) for modern web application deployment for Oscar.
 This may help Service Providers who need to automate deployments, Oscar integrators/vendors/developers who need to do testing, and self-hosted users. ie)

-* Training (use ./deploy-release.sh)
+* Training (use ./openosp setup)
-* Continuous integration of Oscar integrations (use ./deploy-release.sh or ./deploy-source.sh)
+* Continuous integration of Oscar integrations (use ./openosp setup)
 * Testing (use ./deploy-release.sh or ./deploy-source.sh)
 * Oscar build toolchains (use ./build-source.sh)
 * Oscar develpment environments with high [dev/prod parity](https://12factor.net/dev-prod-parity)